haceruysal/haceruysal/README.md

 # <a href="https://www.linkedin.com/in/hacer-uysal/">Hacer Uysal</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m passionate about systems security and love tackling technical challenges through hands-on troubleshooting.
+From implementing endpoint security configurations to resolving vulnerabilities and isolating network faults, I thrive on diving deep into the infrastructure to keep systems secure and running smoothly.
+Please feel free to check out my projects to see the work I’ve put into optimizing system uptime, streamlining ticket resolution, and enhancing daily IT operations!
+I'm still putting more projects up there, so definitely keep an eye out for new ones coming very soon!

 [linkedin]: https://linkedin.com/in/hacer-uysal/